 Remember the previous post on Lake Havasu, Arizona’s vacation destination and version of Daytona Beach?
 Well… Lake Havasu is the current inland destination for locals and travellers who are looking to having a bit of fun, do a bit of gambling, and enjoy the sun and water.
 But, before Lake Havasu, there was Bombay Beach on the Salton Sea: the accidental lake.

-For most of its history, the Salton Sink was a salty, dry lake bed, which periodically filled with water during periods of heavy rain fall and flooding.
-But, evaporation quickly undid any of the flooding, and the area went back to it natural, dry, stinky, sandy, desert like state.
+For most of its history, the Salton Sink was a salty, dry lake bed, which periodically filled with water during periods of heavy rainfall and flooding.
+But, evaporation quickly undid any of the flooding, and the area went back to its natural, dry, stinky, sandy, desert-like state.

 In 1905, as crews from the California Development Company battled this silt, they were hit by record rainfall, which flooded the Colorado River, blew out the canals, created a diversion channel, and deposited the entire contents of the Colorado River into the sink.
 This submerged existing towns and destroyed the Southern Pacific Railroad businesses in the area.

 To make a really long story short, the California Government and Southern Pacific Railroad spent 2-years and a ton of money trying to plug the hole that caused the water to divert, the California Development Company was sued into oblivion, the Salton Sea was created, and California realized they needed a dam to control the flow of water in the Colorado River to prevent this from ever happening again.

 Not all was lost, however.
 A newly created lake now sat in the middle of the Sonoran Desert and opportunists saw this as their chance to create an inland vacation destination to rival places like Palm Springs.
 In 1929, Bombay Beach was created as a private and exclusive retirement community and property prices soared.
 People came by the busload to buy lots.